parraser/videogame_project/doc/sprint 0/PB.md

 Priority: 5

-Point Estimate:
+Point Estimate: 5

+Dependencies: 12

 ----------------------------

 #### User Story 17

-As a general player, I want to see a win screen when I win so that I can see that I won.
+As a casual/competitive player, I want to see a win screen when I win so that I can see that I won.

 Conditions of Satisfactions:
   * The win screen must appear depending on the win conditions.

-Priority:
+Priority: 3

-Point Estimate:
+Point Estimate: 1

-Dependencies:
+Dependencies: 5

 -------------------------------